Alejio20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule: Prints the result of POWER divided by DIVIDE followed by a new line
 10-love_exponent_breath: Displays the result of BREATH to power LOVE
 11-binart_to_decimal: Coverts environment variable BINARY from base 2 to base 10
+12-combinations: Prints all possible combinations of two letters except oo